-The clinical staff is a team of experienced professionals with distinct areas of specialization and varied personal and educational backgrounds.
-Yet, they have in common a passion for providing excellent care.
-This unique blend of sensitivity, professional expertise and diverse leisure pastimes enriches the atmosphere at WWC and facilitates matching clients with the provider most suited to their needs.
+The clinical staff is a team of experienced professionals with distinct areas of specialization and varied personal and educational backgrounds, with a passion for providing excellent care.
+This unique blend of sensitivity and professional expertise enriches the atmosphere at WWC and facilitates matching clients with the therapist most suited to their needs.

 Becky earned her master’s of social work degree from the University of New England.
 Becky believes that the therapeutic relationship is at the core of any clinical work.
 Her work initiates from a client-centered stance and infuses principles and techniques from evidence based practices when working with individuals.
 Becky works collaboratively with clients and provides a place of unconditional acceptance where individuals can feel safe enough to give voice to their pain and find freedom to move forward to a different future.
 Areas of focus include depression, anxiety, trauma, life transitions, and mood disorders.
 Areas of specialized training include Internal Family Systems (IFS), Eye Movement Desensitization and Reprocessing (EMDR) and brainspotting.
 Becky also holds administrative management responsibilities at Wellness Works Counseling in an effort to continuously improve client care and community outreach.